LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-06-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part1.md

 3. Hit Create.

 4. Once created select the app where the triple dot is and go to Settings.
-The application should contain each the values to copy and paste into your `appsettings.json` file on the client side.
+The application should contain each of the values to copy and paste into your `appsettings.json` file on the client side.
 Copy them across now.

 <img src="../images/Displaying-auth0-user-profiles-in-ASP.NET-Core-MVC/ChangeAuth0AppValuesToMatchProject.gif" class="image fit" alt="ChangeAppValuesToMatchProject"/>